Short summary of the content of a book or journal article. Commonly found in many databases and some periodicals indexes.

 Photographic reproduction of a document (usually a journal) on rolled film.
 Referred to in the Periodicals List as Micro.
 Filed in alphabetical order on the lower level of Mortensen Library.

 This library houses the general collections at the University of Hartford, serving most of the colleges, and including special Judaica, Leisure and Education collections.
-Part of the Harry Jack Gray Center.
+Located in Harrison Libraries in the Harry Jack Gray Center.

 See Allen Library.

 Regularly published collection of articles.
-Also referred to as magazines, journals, newspapers, etc. Use the periodicals list from the University Libraries homepage to identify those held.
+Also referred to as magazines, journals, newspapers, etc. Use the periodicals list from the Harrison Libraries homepage to identify those held.
 Also, the office responsible for maintaining the collection.
-Part of Library Resource and Metadata Services Department and located in Mortensen lower level and Allen.
+Part of Library Resource and Metadata Services Department and located in Harrison Libraries' lower level.

 Using parts of texts or entire ideas of other persons as your own work.
 See plagiarism.